jindrichmynarz/dissertation/parts/sparql.md

   pc:awardedTender/pc:bidder ?matchedBidder .
 \end{lstlisting}
 ```

+We implemented query expansion via SPARQL 1.1 property paths.
+Property paths allow us to retrieve concepts reachable within a given maximum number of hops transitively following the hierarchical relations in CPV.
+We use the short-hand notation `{1, max}` for these property paths.
+It defines a graph neighbourhood at most `max` hops away.
+This notation is not a part of the SPARQL standard, but it is defined in [@Seaborne2014], and several RDF stores, including Virtuoso, support it.
+However, it can be rewritten to the more verbose standard SPARQL notation if required.

 The actual implementation of the matchmaker in SPARQL is based on nested sub-queries and `VALUES` clauses used to associate the considered properties with weights.
 Score aggregation is done using SPARQL 1.1 aggregates.